Get Ready for Pura Vida in Costa Rica

 Costa Rica is a dream destination for digital nomads.
 With high-quality and affordable healthcare, political stability, great infrastructure, low crime, and plenty of nature, culture, and entertainment, it’s easy to see why so many see moving to Costa Rica and living in Costa Rica as a great idea.

 Nearly 500,000 foreigners have some sort of residency status in the country of 5 million.
-During the COVID-19 pandemic, the Costa Rican government has kept the country open to expats through their digital nomad visa.
+During the COVID-19 pandemic, the Costa Rican government kept the country open to expats through their digital nomad visa.
 So, if you’re looking for a change, look no further.

 This guide covers all you need to know about moving and living in Costa Rica — the place of Pura Vida (the pure life).
 Topics include: